lironbm7/LocalResearchSummarizer/Readme.md

 <br>

 <h3>Usage</h3>
-Under 'main.py' define the following variables:
+Under 'config.env' define the following:

 * directories - list that provides the automation tool with the PATH to each repo directory that the tool will be scanning.